 - Swollen or irritated gums

-What Happens if I Fail To Wear it?
+What Happens if I Fail To Wear My Retainers After Braces?

-If you feel your teeth shifting, but still have a device that fits without too much pressure, go back to wearing it all day.
-It may be sensitive for a few days as the sensitivity will eventually fade and make it more comfortable.
-Once this happens then reduce wear time to just at night-time.
+It is recommended to wear a properly fitting retainer after braces as prescribed by your orthodontist.
+If you have been provided with a 3-fitting retainer, it is designed to accommodate the alignment of your teeth and provide the necessary support to maintain their position.
+If you feel your teeth shifting but still have a device that fits without too much pressure, go back to wearing it all day.
+It may be sensitive for a few days, but the sensitivity will eventually fade and make it more comfortable.
+Once this happens, then reduce wear time to just at night-time.

 Should I Repair it Myself?

 Orthodontic appliances are quite complicated these days.
 Not only do they need to fit well, but adjustments require specialized instruments that you probably don’t have at home.
 If your device is too loose or tight in the mouth and it’s no longer fitting, then take a trip to see an orthodontist.
 They can ensure that your retainers are functioning correctly and provide the necessary support to maintain the alignment of your teeth.

 Oral Health While Using Retainers After Braces

 Maintaining good oral health is crucial for overall well-being and quality of life.
 A healthy mouth not only allows you to eat, speak, and smile confidently, but it also plays a significant role in your overall health.
 Proper oral hygiene practices and regular dental care are essential for preventing dental problems and maintaining a healthy mouth.